The Open Polymers 2026 (OPoly26) Dataset and Evaluations: Polymer Compositions

 The selected ions were inserted into the equilibrated polymer matrices using the \textsc{Gromacs} molecular simulation package (version~2023.4).
 The \texttt{insert-molecules} utility was employed to place each ion template into the simulation box through stochastic trial placements, automatically rejecting overlapping configurations.
 This ensured physically realistic ion--polymer packing without manual adjustments.
 After insertion, all generated PDB files were standardized by correcting element symbols and assigning formal residue charges based on canonical oxidation states, with special handling for polyatomic species to preserve their stoichiometric and charge balance.
 For multi-atom ions, internal bonding information (\texttt{CONECT} records) was reconstructed from reference templates and appended to each combined polymer--ion structure while retaining the original polymer connectivity.
 The resulting outputs consisted of validated, charge-balanced PDB systems containing polymers with randomly distributed ions, complete connectivity information, and consistent metadata.
 These systems were then subjected to 2000 steps of MLIP-MD with UMA-s-1 OMol task, after which ion-containing subsystems were extracted for DFT simulations.

-\subsubsection{Lipids}
+\subsection{Lipids}

 To span a diverse set of common lipids in different bilayer environments, we extracted lipid simulation snapshots from the NMRlipid database \cite{samuli_2024}.
 We sampled simulations at 10 ns interval using all simulations listed in the NMRlipid database fitting with the following criteria: simulated with one of the following force fields (CHARMM, Slipids, lipid14, lipid17, GROMOS, OPLS, Berger), longer than 20~ns, parsable with MDAnalysis \cite{oliver_beckstein-proc-scipy-2016}, and contained atom charge information.
 The final set contained 47 different lipid types sampled from 674 simulations.
+Figure \ref{fig:lipid_types} shows the total number of lipids of each type across all the simulations.